MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-meeting-app.md

 ## Enable an existing Teams meeting app in Outlook

-The requirements for extending meeting apps in Outlook are similar to [extending personal tabs to Outlook](./extend-m365-teams-personal-tab.md), however you need to use TeamsFx CLI for sideloading, as sideloading from Teams isn't supported.
+The requirements for extending meeting apps in Outlook are similar to [extending personal tabs to Outlook](./extend-m365-teams-personal-tab.md), however you need to use TeamsFx CLI for sideloading, as sideloading from Teams isn't supported for meeting apps to work in Outlook.

 Extending your Teams meeting app in Outlook involves the following: